RothkopfLab/imgstats-frontiersin/README.md

 # Looking for image statistics (Straub & Rothkopf, 2021)
-This repository contains code for reproducing the results from our paper.
+This repository contains code for reproducing the results from the paper:

+D. Straub, C. A. Rothkopf (2021).
+Looking for image statistics: active vision with avatars in a naturalistic virtual environment, Froniters in Psychology, 12:431, special issue on Modeling Virtual Humans for Understanding the Mind.

 It consists of three main parts: simulating virtual agents, retina projection & image statistics.
 Before running the code, you need a Python 3 environment with all packages mentioned in `requirements.txt`.
 An easy way to set this up is using virtual environments.
 After cloning the repo and switching into the directory, run

 ```
 chmod +x setup-env.sh